Writing Intent

 Learning to write is one of the most important things that a child will learn.
 Children use their writing in almost all other subjects of the curriculum.
 Good writing also gives children a voice to share their ideas with the world.

-At Powers Hall Academy, we aim for children to appreciate and apply rich vocabulary and develop a strong understanding of grammar whilst applying creativity using a range of linguistic conventions for reading, writing and spoken language to ensure students can articulate their needs, passions and desires in life."
+At Witham Oaks Academy, we aim for children to appreciate and apply rich vocabulary and develop a strong understanding of grammar whilst applying creativity using a range of linguistic conventions for reading, writing and spoken language to ensure students can articulate their needs, passions and desires in life."

 Implementation

-At Powers Hall Academy, our curriculum ensures that all children have plenty of opportunities to write for different purposes.
+At Witham Oaks Academy, our curriculum ensures that all children have plenty of opportunities to write for different purposes.
 We encourage writing through all curriculum areas and use quality reading texts to model examples of good writing.

 Writing is centred around a high quality story that captures the children's interest from the outset.
 The model that is used to teach writing is a personalised approach based around best practice.
 The school environment enfolds children in stories, settings and language.
 There is a focus on drama, oracy and language development, equipping children with fundamental knowledge and skills that will enable them to be successful throughout their lives.